On S List of Movie Reviews

 utterly moronic and boring movie, the hardest thing to believe is the U.S. Army sponsored it.
 Why?

-Noticing the hair on Bill Murray and Harold Ramis when they initially came out of the military barbershop, I couldn't help
+Noticing the hair on Bill Murray and Harold Ramis when they initially came out of the military barbershop, I

-but fail to understand why they weren't given regular boot camp haircuts.
-Hence, they were given too much latitude to retain
+couldn't help but fail to understand why they weren't given regular boot camp haircuts.
+Hence, they were given

-their individuality.
+too much latitude to retain their individuality.
 That's why the movie sucks in this respect.

 Another thing I don't understand is the misfit platoon being handpicked for an assignment in Italy.
-Then, they drove
+Then,

 international incident by exchanging gunfire which ironically resulted in no deaths.

 Bill Murray is okay but barely funny.
 Harold Ramis is too smug to be likeable.
 John Candy is wasted.
-John Larroquette
+John

-is corny.
-Warren Oates, who died of a heart attack one year after Stripes premiered, is both ineffective and weak as the
+Larroquette is corny.
+Warren Oates, who died of a heart attack one year after Stripes premiered, is

-drill sergeant.
+both ineffective and weak as the drill sergeant.
 Judge Reinhold barely appears.
-Making his screen debut, Miami Vice's John Diehl looks too mentally
+Making his screen debut,

-retarded to be in the army.
+Miami Vice's John Diehl looks too mentally retarded to be in the army.

 All in all, Stripes is a disappointing Bill Murray vehicle for an early 80's comedy film.